MattSymetry/compp/README.md

 ## Process

 ### Ideation
-My fisrt idea was to find some sort of AI to create audio.
+My first idea was to find some sort of AI to create audio.
 I didn't find any good AI I wanted to use.
 But then, randomly while being on reddit, I stumbled upon [this](https://www.reddit.com/r/blender/comments/11jedrn/using_pifuhd_ai_to_generate_a_3d_model_from_a/?utm_source=share&utm_medium=ios_app&utm_name=iossmf) post.
-This got me really intersted in AI systems that can create 3D models.
+This got me really interested in AI systems that can create 3D models.
 So after reading the research paper of the PIFu model, I installed it locally on my PC.
 But to get it all up and running, it took me quiet some time and fixing some bugs etc. But once it was up and running, I really liked the performance and the output of this AI system.

 So I got the idea to maybe take this AI, but make it much easier to use.
-I then found a [hugging-face space](https://huggingface.co/spaces/radames/PIFu-Clothed-Human-Digitization) that was running this excat model.
+I then found a [hugging-face space](https://huggingface.co/spaces/radames/PIFu-Clothed-Human-Digitization) that was running this exact model.
 Here, you can simply upload an image, and then download the 3D model.
 This already was much more user friendly.
 But I wanted to make it even more simple.
 So I decided to create a Blender-Addon, so you can use the AI without ever leaving the Blender software.

 ### AI
 As mentioned before, getting the AI to run on the local machine can be tricky, so its not really suitable for a Bledner Add-on.
 This is why I needed some sort of API now.
 So, I duplicated the hugging-face space.
 Then I tried to enable the API, but it didn't seem to work.
 To my surprise, there wasn't much helpful documentation on why this didn't work. i then by accident saw on another space that someone once made a commit called `enable API`.
 There, the person also updated the gradio-version.
 So I did the same, and the API became available!

 ### Blender Addon
 To create a Blender Add-on, you can open the **scripting** window.
 From there, you can create a new script.
 Then, to have some sort of grounds to base your add-on on, you can go to **Templates** and then open any of those examples.
-(I used the **addon_add_object.py**) Here, we can see the main structre of a Belder Add-on.
+(I used the **addon_add_object.py**) Here, we can see the main structure of a Belder Add-on.
-The first section contains the infos of your Add-on.
+The first section contains the info of your Add-on.
 Those get shown when the users install the add-on in the preferences-window.

 ```python
 bl_info = {